 The Company is exposed to currency risk to the extent its assets are denominated in different currencies to its liabilities.
-The Company is also exposed to non-retranslation risk on non-monetary assets such as unearned premiums and deferred acquisition costs.
 Exchange gains and losses can impact profit or loss.

 The Company hedges monetary non-U.S. dollar liabilities primarily with non-U.S. dollar assets, but may also use derivatives to mitigate foreign currency exposures.
 The Company's main foreign currency exposure relates to its insurance obligations, cash holdings, investments, premiums receivable and dividends payable.
 The Company uses forward foreign currency contracts for the purposes of managing currency exposures.
 The Company uses forward foreign currency contracts for the purpose of managing currency exposures.
-See page 26 for a listing of the Company's open forward foreign currency contracts.